Assisted Pedal Cycles. Converting an existing bike using the

 front chainwheel with a 12-36T 9-speed rear cassette.
 This

-turned out to be a perfectly acceptable combination for the type of
+turned out to be an acceptable combination for town

-and country cycling I do, giving speeds in the range of 6 to 20 mph in
+and country cycling, giving speeds in the range of 6 to 20 mph in

 gears 3 - 7, the ability to reach 25 - 30 mph in gear 9, and the